 From the Census of 2000: Worcester had 1,220 Housing Units, a population of 1,711 people and a land area of 117.3 square miles [303.8 km²].
 This gives a density of 1.4 people per Housing Unit and 10.08 Housing Units per square mile [3.89 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Worcester and you need to be careful when comparing between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Worcester and you need to be careful when comparing results between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Price County ...